PanoFlow: Learning 360{\deg} Optical Flow for Surrounding Temporal Understanding: Experiments

 \subsection{Ablation Studies}

-To demonstrate the role of each core module in the proposed PanoFlow framework, we perform the ablation studies on Flow360 using the well-known RAFT~\cite{teed2020raft} structure.
+To demonstrate the role of each core module in the proposed PanoFlow framework, we perform the ablation studies on FlowScape using the well-known RAFT structure~\cite{teed2020raft}.
+End-Point-Error (EPE) is used as the evaluation metric.
 We now describe the findings of each study.

+\emph{\textbf{Flow Distortion Augmentation:}} We explore the role of two different flow distortion variants on the model's ability to adapt from pinhole to panoramic domains.
+The results are shown in Tab.~\ref{tab:ablation_FDA}.
+Both FDA-R and FDA-E can help models to overcome ERP deformation, which indicate that distorted optical flow is beneficial for the model to learn robust features.
+Although the total number of effectively supervised pixels is reduced in FDA-E, its modality is closer to ERP, thus the model using FDA-E gains an advantage.
+In the following ablation experiments, we use the FDA-E model by default.

-\emph{\textbf{Core Components:}} Tab.~\ref{tab:ablation} shows how performance varies as each core component (FDA: flow distortion augmentation; CFE: cyclic flow estimation; DCN: deformable receptive field encoder) of our model is removed.
+\emph{\textbf{Core Components:}} Tab.~\ref{tab:ablation} shows how performance varies as each core component (FDA-E: flow distortion augmentation in ERP format; CFE: cyclic flow estimation; DCN: deformable receptive field encoder) of our model is removed.
 We can see that every component contributes to the overall performance.
 We find that CFE has the greatest impact on accuracy.
 The result is surprising, considering that this method that can be used without any retraining.
-This also shows that the PanoFlow framework can easily benefit from advances in general optical flow networks.
+This also reveals that the PanoFlow framework can easily benefit from advances in general optical flow networks.
 When all the key components are in place, the model performs optimally in all weathers.
 In the following experiments, we use the ``full'' version of our method (last row of Tab.~\ref{tab:ablation}).

+\emph{\textbf{Cyclic Flow Estimation:}} We additionally conduct an ablation study based on PanoFlow (RAFT) that has been finetuned on FlowScape to further investigate how the setting of the CFE affects the accuracy and efficiency.
+Tab.~\ref{tab:CFE_ablation} shows that CFE improves the performance the most in the default setting.